menetrendek-info/gtfs-api/README.md

 #### /api/trips/:trip_id
 Get a specific trip.
 The trip_id parameter is required.
 This endpoint can be used to get the data of a previously searched route.
 This endpoint is used for rendering the route when sharing it.

+#### /agencies
+Returns a list of the available agencies.
+This endpoint is used on the homepage to show the coverage.